vhdx-forensic

 - Audit structural integrity before mounting or analysing — detect tampered headers, BAT corruption, ghost data, and GUID wiping

-- Produce an evidence-grade report of every structural anomaly with forensic significance attached
+- Produce an evidence-grade record of every structural anomaly with forensic significance and MITRE ATT&CK context attached

-This crate is the CONTAINER layer in the Issen forensic stack: it sits between raw byte sources (E01/EWF via ewf, raw files) and filesystem parsers (ext4fs-forensic, ntfs-forensic).
+This crate is the CONTAINER-layer analyzer in the Issen forensic stack: it sits between raw byte sources (E01/EWF via ewf, raw files) and filesystem parsers (ext4fs-forensic, ntfs-forensic).

 Reading sectors (VhdxReader)